SuhaanShaik/Python-OOP-Game/README.md

 - **Leaderboard.py**: Handles player rankings, searching, and score comparisons
 - **SaveManager.py**: Handles JSON-based saving and loading of player data
 - **Start.py**: Acts as the program entry point and manages menus, player login, and overall program flow
+- **Achievement.py**: Defines all available achievements and the requirements for unlocking them

 ## Concepts Used